Friday is Juneteenth!

 - Talk about racial inequality with your family.
 Black Families typically have many conversations about race and inequality.
 It is important for White families to do the same so that everyone can acknowledge difference of perspectives while inviting empathy, and questions that lead to meaningful conversation.
 Here are resources that explain how to have those conversations with children.

 As we prepare to celebrate freedom on Friday, we are surrounded by palpable reminders that there is still a long way to go to fully realize that promise.
 Business Impact NW stands in solidarity with Black Lives Matter and the movement towards racial equality.
 We seek to make long term positive economic change through asset building and community impact.
 Our work is to help entrepreneurs realize dreams of owning a small business by providing capital, training and business coaching to those who would not otherwise have access to these financial services.
-We amplify the voices of traditionally underserved communities.
+Above all, we amplify the voices of traditionally underserved communities.